ArthurMargerit/Compo/README.md

 - The lib part witch is the implementation of many useful link. (you can redevelop them if you want).

-# Example
-You can find some C++ example:
-* Examples/HelloWord: a basic example of a udp server that answer to the helloWord question
-* Examples/Interface: an introduction CompoMe Interface and a test of COmpoMe::term
-* Examples/Car: an introduction to CompoMe Component.

-* Examples/Dbus_Server: Dbus server example
-* Examples/Dbus_Client: Dbus client example

 # How to install CompoMe?